Ravi Gaikwad

-Ravindra Kisan Gaikwad is an Indian civil servant and officer in the Government of Maharashtra cadre.
+Ravi Gaikwad is an Indian civil servant and Commissioner, RTO, in the Government of Maharashtra cadre.
 He is senior member of Road Safety Cell of Government of Maharashtra formed by Supreme Court of India and chief of RTO, Thane and the Konkan region.
 He serves as the chairman of the Handball Federation of India, a member of International Handball Federation.
 He is also on the board of Indian Olympic Association and All India Football Federation and the Chairman of Shant Bharat Surakshit Bharat.
 He has been reelected as President of Handball Association of Maharashtra for second consecutive term in June 2022.

+In 2024, he has been posted as Chief of RTO, Mumbai.

 Early life and education

-Ravi Gaikwad was born in Pune to Pushpa and Kisanrao Gaikwad.
+Ravi Gaikwad was born in Pune to Pushpa and Kisanrao Gaikwad in a Royal Maratha family.
 He completed his early education at Little Flower Convent High School and received his Engineering Degree in Electronics and Telecommunications.